dibyendumajumdar/C/docs/ctour.md

 ### `BDATA flag data ...`

 specifies a sequence of bytes to be assembled as static data.
-It is followed by pairs of words; the first mem- ber of the pair is non-zero to indicate that  the	data continue;	a zero flag is not followed by data and ter- minates the operator.
-The data bytes occupy  the	low- order part of a word.
+It is followed by pairs of words; the first member of the pair is non-zero to indicate that  the	data continue;	a zero flag is not followed by data and terminates the operator.
+The data bytes occupy  the	low-order part of a word.

 ### `WDATA flag data ...`